infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 ## Naming differences

 There are some naming differences that add to the confusion when comparing Appium, Android and iOS terminology.
-Namely, when using `AppiumBy.ID` and `AppiumBy.ACCESSIBILITY_ID`.
+Specifically, when using `AppiumBy.ID` and `AppiumBy.ACCESSIBILITY_ID`.

 To help with understanding, it is useful to use Appium Inspector to visualize the differences.

 Appium Inspector displays two useful sections on the right-hand side, Find By and Attribute.
 - **Find By** shows (some) locator strategies you could use to find the selected element, and the value it returns
 - **Attribute** provides information on element's properties, and their corresponding values

-By using both the Find By and Attribute sections in Appium Inspector, you can effectively locate and understand the properties of elements in your mobile app.

 ![inspecting_android_app](/img/locators_android.png)